Accuracy, precision & resolution

 The tolerance of the input resistance of the oscilloscope can be found into the specifications.
 The tolerance of the series resistance Rp of the probe is not always given.
 However, the system uncertainty stated by the combination of the oscilloscope probe with a specified type oscilloscope will be known.
 If the probe is used with another type than the prescribed oscilloscope, the measurement uncertainty is undetermined.
 This must always be avoided.

-To get the resulting measurement uncertanty, all the relevant tolerances must be summed in quadrature.
-In the following example an oscilloscope has a tolerance of 1.5 % and a 1:10 probe is used with a system uncertainty of 2.5 %.
-These two specifications must be summation in quadrature to obtain total reading uncertainty:
+Suppose that an oscilloscope has a tolerance of 1.5 % and a 1:10 probe is used with a system uncertainty of 2.5 %.
+These two specifications can be multiplied together to obtain total reading uncertainty:

 Measuring with a shunt resistor

-To measure currents an external shunt resistor is sometimes used.
+To measure currents an external shunt resistor is often used.
 The shunt has a certain tolerance that affects the measurement.

 The specified tolerance of the shunt resistor refers to the reading uncertainty.
-To find the total uncertainty, the tolerance of the shunt and the reading uncertainty of the measuring instrument are added in quadrature:
+To find the total uncertainty, the tolerance of the shunt and the reading uncertainty of the measuring instrument are multiplied together:

 The resistance of the shunt is temperature dependent.
 The resistance value is specified for a given temperature.
 The temperature dependence is often expressed in ppm/°C.